Peter & The Wolf Cushion Concert

-Hundreds of children have benefited from our partnership with Circus Monoxide to deliver the Under One Big Top program.
+Hundreds of children have benefited from our partnership with Candy Stripes to deliver the Social Circus program.
 Over six weeks newly arrived and established children come together to work together, learn Circus skills and put on a performance for their families and class mates.
-Under One Big Top encourages the settlement of children to feel connected to their communities and develop a sense of belong to their school and peers.
+Circus encourages the settlement of children, allows them to feel connected to their communities and develops a sense of belonging to their school and peers.

 Our partnership with Joining the Dots has resulted in an amazing event that has been held for the first time at any school world-wide.
-In January this year Fairfield Public School held a Welcome Dinner that invited over sixty newly arrived and established families, volunteers and staff to sit down and share a meal together.
+Fairfield Public School held a Welcome Dinner that invited over sixty newly arrived and established families, volunteers and staff to sit down and share a meal together.

 Our hope is that by connecting communities we are building their capacity to be independent, happy and fulfilled members of Australian society.
 ‘I am honoured to be part of this welcome dinner.
 This dinner is making me feel like part of a big happy family,’ said one mother who had been in Australia less than 2 years.